DataDog/datadog-ci/src/commands/react-native/README.md

 * `--dry-run` (default: `false`): it will run the command without the final step of upload.
 The bundle script is executed and all other checks are performed.

+* `--composeSourcemapsPath` (default: `../node_modules/react-native/scripts/compose-source-maps.js`): if you use Hermes, we need to compose the sourcemaps after the bundle phase.
+Only use this argument if your node modules are not on the same level as the `ios` folder.

 ## End-to-end testing process

 ### `upload`